 - Informational keywords

 - Transactional keywords

-Needless to say, each of these types of keywords have different searcher intent and potential value to you as a business.
+Needless to say, each of these types of keywords has different searcher intent and potential value to you as a business.
 Let’s take a look at the different types of keywords for the home builder industry.

 1. Navigational Keywords

-This group of keywords are primarily branded search terms, such as “[company name] website” or “contact [company name]” they are search terms where the searcher is expecting to get somewhere specific.
+This group of keywords are primarily branded search terms, such as “[company name] website” or “contact [company name].”
+They are search terms where the searcher is expecting to get somewhere specific.

-If you are not properly targeting branded search and navigational keywords there is a big opportunity to improve your visibility here.
+If you are not properly targeting branded search and navigational keywords, there is a big opportunity to improve your visibility here.
 However, most brands that have been in business for a while should have good visibility in this area.

 2. Informational keywords